Buzzlogix/NLP-API-Android-SDK/README.md

 Here, the context is from the module that contains the configuration AndroidManifest.xml The manifest files must contain the following configuration parameters.

-	apikey		Supply your API Key.
+	xmashapekey		Supply your API Key.

 How To Build:
 =============